csufmse/student_information_system/student-info-system/sis/test_data/README.md

   * Properly, old semester sectionn should all be closed, etc.
 * Section status ```Grading``` and ```Graded``` are not at all correct.
   * they do not reflect all SectionStudents, etc.

-* transcript requests honor the semesters a student is present, but
-  * there may be multiple beyond reason

 * there are some majors with no professors, so those classes cannot be taught.